Rhoscolyn Lifeboat Station

 Rhoscolyn Lifeboat Station was located at Porth-y-Corwgl, near the village of Rhoscolyn, on the west coast of Holy Island, in the north-west corner of Anglesey, Wales.

-A lifeboat was first stationed here by the Anglesey Association for the Preservation of Life from Shipwreck in 1830, before being transferred to the management of the Royal National Lifeboat Institution (RNLI) in 1855.
+A lifeboat was first stationed at Rhoscolyn by the Anglesey Association for the Preservation of Life from Shipwreck in 1830, before being transferred to the management of the Royal National Lifeboat Institution (RNLI) in 1855.

 After 99 years service, the Rhoscolyn Lifeboat Station was closed in 1929.

 History

 In 1828, the Anglesey Association for the Preservation of Life from Shipwreck (AAPLS) was founded by the Rev. James Williams and Mrs Frances Williams, of Llanfair-yng-Nghornwy, Anglesey.
 On 26 March 1823, they had witnessed the loss of 140 lives from the wreck of the vessel Alert, and spent the following five years raising funds and gaining support for a lifeboat service.

 The Association opened Rhoscolyn Lifeboat station in 1830.
 A stone boathouse measuring 30-foot x 10-foot was constructed, and a 26-foot lifeboat, designed by Palmer, costing £60, was built by McVeagh of Holyhead.

 On December 31st, 1845, the vessel Alhambra was heading for the rocks in a gale.
 Whilst the lifeboat was being launched, Owen Jones swam across to the small island Ynys Traws, and waved a flag to warn the vessel of its impending fate.
 The Master immediately dropped anchor, saving the vessel from the rocks, and 23 crew were rescued by the lifeboat.
 Owen Jones was awarded the RNLI Silver Medal.